A Walking Guide to the Central Axis: Beijing's Newest UNESCO Heritage Site

 To Tian’anmen or Not to Tian’anmen

-It’s no secret that getting around Tian’anmen Square is a hassle any time of the year, so even though the Central Axis cuts through the square and the Forbidden City – which will probably be crowded over the holiday – we’d recommend instead turning east at Qianmen Dongdajie and, if you can’t make it through Guangchang Dongcelu (广场东侧路), go to Zhengyi Lu (正义路) instead.
+It’s no secret that getting around Tian’anmen Square is a hassle any time of the year, so even though the Central Axis cuts through the square and the Forbidden City, if you haven't already purchased tickets for a walk through we’d recommend instead turning east at Qianmen Dongdajie and, if you can’t make it through Guangchang Dongcelu (广场东侧路), go to Zhengyi Lu (正义路) instead.

 This cuts through the Former Legation Quarter, which makes for a fun stroll in and of itself if you choose to linger in the area.
 If not, you can cut all the way up to Wusi Dajie (五四大街), where a monument to the May 4th Movement stands.